iann0036/tf-cfn-provider/docs/providers/aws/NeptuneCluster.md

 `ClusterIdentifier` - (Optional, Forces new resources) The cluster identifier.
 If omitted, Terraform will assign a random, unique identifier.

 `ClusterIdentifierPrefix` - (Optional, Forces new resource) Creates a unique cluster identifier beginning with the specified prefix.
-Conflicts with `cluster_identifer`.
+Conflicts with `ClusterIdentifier`.

 `Engine` - (Optional) The name of the database engine to be used for this Neptune cluster.
 Defaults to `neptune`.